Hospice & Palliative Medicine Fellowship

 - Two months: Electives

-- Required: Two-week rotations in radiation oncology, pediatric palliative care (with a dedicated team at UVA), and interventional anesthesiology.
+- Required: Two-week rotations in pediatric palliative care (with a dedicated team at UVA) and interventional pain anesthesiology

 Conference Schedule

-- Hospice and Palliative Care Fellowship Core Curriculum: At the beginning of the program, fellows attend a series of introductory didactics covering key palliative topics.
+- Hospice and Palliative Care Fellowship Core Curriculum: At the beginning of the program, fellows attend a series of introductory didactics that cover key palliative care topics.
 This familiarizes the fellow with faculty and ensures baseline knowledge.
 Subsequently, fellows have didactic sessions throughout the year.

-- Palliative conference: Weekly interdisciplinary series which serves as the primary educational conference for all palliative and affiliated providers at UVA.
-It includes didactics, clinical case presentations, journal discussions, quality improvement, research, and service line discussion.
+- Palliative Conference: The weekly interdisciplinary series is the primary educational conference for all palliative and affiliated providers at the University of Virginia (UVA).
+It includes didactics, clinical case presentations, journal discussions, quality improvement, research, and service line discussions.

-- Quality improvement: fellows meet longitudinally with a quality improvement faculty member and design their own quality improvement project.
+- Quality Improvement: Fellows meet longitudinally with a quality improvement faculty member to design their quality improvement project.

 - Supportive Care Tumor Board (weekly) multi-disciplinary case discussion involving palliative medicine, interventional pain anesthesiology, psychiatry, social work, pharmacy, dieticians, and chaplaincy addressing complex clinical care issues.